Isothermal microcalorimetry: Instrument configurations

-Modern IMC instruments are actually semi-adiabatic—i.e. heat transfer between the specimen and its surroundings is not zero (adiabatic), because IMC measurement of heat flow depends on the existence of a small temperature differential—ca. 0.001 °C. However, because the differential is so low, IMC measurements are essentially isothermal.
+Modern IMC instruments are actually semi-adiabatic—i.e. heat transfer between the specimen and its surroundings is not zero (adiabatic), because IMC measurement of heat flow depends on the existence of a small temperature differential—about 0.001 °C. However, because the differential is so low, IMC measurements are essentially isothermal.
 Fig. 3. shows an overview of an IMC instrument which contains 48 separate heat flow measurement modules.
 One module is shown.
 The module's measuring unit is typically a Peltier-Seebeck device.
 The device produces a voltage proportional to the temperature difference between a specimen which is producing or consuming heat and a thermally inactive reference which is at the temperature of the heat sink.
 The temperature difference is in turn proportional to the rate at which the specimen is producing or consuming heat (see Calibration below).
 All the modules in an instrument use the same heat sink and thermostat and thus all produce data at the same set temperature.
 However, it is generally possible to start and stop measurements in each ampoule independently.
 In a highly parallel (e.g. 48-channel) instrument like the one shown in Fig. 3, this makes it possible to perform (start and stop) several different experiments whenever it is convenient to do so.

 Alternatively, IMC instruments can be equipped with duplex modules which yield signals proportional to the heat flow difference between two ampoules.
 One of two such duplex ampoules is often a blank or control—i.e. a specimen which does not contain the material producing the rate process of interest, but whose content is otherwise identical to that which is in the specimen ampoule.
 This provides a means for eliminating minor heat-producing reactions which are not of interest—for example gradual chemical changes over a period of days in a cell culture medium at the measurement temperature.
 Many useful IMC measurements can be carried out using simple sealed ampoules.
 However, as mentioned above, instrument/ampoule systems are available which allow or even control flow of gasses or liquids to and/or from the specimens and/or provide specimen mechanical stirring.